Hostels are great for solo travelers. And with the cost of everything going up, including the cost of travel, hostels are a better deal than ever.

 - Even though it was a weekend and Halloween, everyone was back in the room by about 12:30 am.
 It was difficult to sleep with someone returning home every 15 minutes or so but I could count how many were in and knew that it was coming to an end soon.
 As I say, everyone was very considerate of others in the room.

-The 4-bed dorm has the same basic amenities in terms of the bunk, sheets, outlets, etc. but has a bathroom for the room.
+The 4-bed dorm has the same basic amenities in terms of the bunk, sheets, outlets, etc., but has a bathroom for the room.
 With fewer people, there was less coming and going.

-- The 4-bed dorm experience:
+- The 4-bed hostel dorm experience:

 - On this occasion, I shared the room with three women from Mexico who were traveling together.
 They were in their twenties and very sweet.